Ferntree Gully

 An assessment of population growth drivers in Ferntree Gully reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of November 2025, the estimated population of the Ferntree Gully statistical area (Lv2) is around 28,669.
-This figure represents an increase of 1,271 people from the 2021 Census, which reported a population of 27,398.
-The recent resident population estimate of 28,135 by AreaSearch, following examination of the latest ERP data release by the ABS in June 2024, and an additional 287 validated new addresses since the Census date, indicates this growth.
-This results in a population density ratio of 2,039 persons per square kilometer, exceeding the average across national locations assessed by AreaSearch.
-The Ferntree Gully (SA2) has shown competitive growth fundamentals with a 4.6% increase since the census, positioning it within 0.3 percentage points of the SA4 region's 4.9%.
-Overseas migration contributed approximately 61.0% of overall population gains during recent periods in the area.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Ferntree Gully's population is estimated at around 28,670 as of Feb 2026.
+This reflects an increase of 1,272 people (4.6%) since the 2021 Census, which reported a population of 27,398 people.
+The change is inferred from the resident population of 28,135 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 291 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,039 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Ferntree Gully's 4.6% growth since census positions it within 0.3 percentage points of the SA4 region (4.9%), demonstrating competitive growth fundamentals.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 61.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusting employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the Ferntree Gully (SA2) is anticipated to increase by 1,160 persons to reach a total population of approximately 29,829 by 2041, reflecting an overall increase of 2.0% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, AreaSearch is utilising the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, lower quartile growth of national statistical areas is anticipated, with the area expected to increase by 1,172 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.0% in total over the 17 years.

 Frequently Asked Questions - Population